Learn All About Fragrant Flowers With Geranium

 The overwintering geraniums

-You must water the leaves when they are almost about to droop.
+It would be best if you watered the leaves when they are almost about to droop.
 The plants need to get rest.
 Hence you must water a little and avoid fertilizers.
 Try pinching the plant in February.
-Once the frost has gone place the plant in a new pot outdoors.
+Once the frost has gone, place the plant in a new pot outdoors.
 Your plant would yield flower products again.

 Storage of the plant

-• Geraniums do not bloom easily from the fertilizers but the roots.
-Coarse sand, proper watering, perlite, and all the other root material ensure the proper growth of the plant.
+- Geraniums do not bloom readily from the fertilizers but the roots.
+Coarse sand, proper watering, perlite, and all the other root material ensure adequate plant growth.

-• You must use a clean and sharp knife to make 4 inches cut below the stem and above the point where leaves emerge from.
+- It would be best to use a clean and sharp knife to make 4 inches cut below the stem and above the point where leaves emerge.

-• Remove all the stipules from the base of leaves called leaf stalks.
-You can put the stem in shade for a day.
-This helps the cut end of the stem to seal and not rot.
+- Remove all the stipules from the base of leaves called leaf stalks.
+You can put the stem in the shade for a day.
+It helps the cut end of the stem to seal and not rot.

-• Later you can place the stem in a pot containing moisture and place it in shade for a day or two.
+- Later you can place the stem in a pot containing moisture and put it in the shade for a day or two.
 Try providing the stem cutting sunlight indirectly.

-• In case you get some cut you can apply crushed leaves of the plant.
-This will stop the bleeding.
+- In case you get some cut, you can apply crushed leaves of the plant.
+It will stop the bleeding.